swiftlang/swift/docs/Error Handling.rst

 are considered to be "uncatchable" failures that terminate the current thread/actor, and are

 Runtime errors can occur anywhere in the application

-assertion failure, typestate violation.
+array out of bounds

- (e.g.
+assertion failure, pre/post conditions failures, typestate violation. cast<T>(V)